 We sell our stevia extract to both large customers and regional distributors.
-Distributors purchase GLG's finished products and resell them to their customers as a natural sweetener product. (see Section "Distribution and Supply Agreements" for more details).
+Distributors purchase GLG's finished products and resell them to their customers as a natural sweetener product.
 Identifying major food ingredient and sugar companies, GLG has formed exclusive and non-exclusive distribution agreements to sell our purified stevia extracts worldwide.
 Through direct relationships and through our distributors we sell our stevia extract to many customers globally.